api3dao/oev-docs/docs/dapps/oev-rewards/index.md

 ::: info ⚠️ Warning

-[Mixed oracle design](/dapps/integration/contract-integration#mixed-oracle-design) is the main culprit for lackluster OEV Rewards.
+[Mixed oracle design](/dapps/integration/contract-integration#mixed-oracle-design) is the main culprit of lackluster OEV Rewards.
 If your contract integration is faulty, the suggestions below are unlikely to help.

 :::